24 May Essential Guide to the Lavender Fields in Provence

 - Explore the beautiful villages in the area: Valensole, Riez, Moustier Sainte Marie, Gordes, Roussillon and Fontaine de Vaucluse to name only a few.
 I am giving more info about a few of them below.

 - Visit Notre-Dame de Sénanque: a Cistercian abbey near the village of Gordes.
 It’s located in a pretty valley and surrounded by lavender fields.
-It was founded in 1148.

 - For those who like the outdoor, go to the Gorges du Verdon and the Lac de Sainte Croix: one of Europe’s most beautiful river canyon.
 You can rent kayaks to travel on the river and the lake, or hike.